oroca/SkyRover_Projects/README.md

 SkyRover_Projects
 =================

-SkyRover is the nano quad copter project based on HexAirBot.
+SkyRover is the nano quad copter project based on HexAirBot and Afroflight32.